zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ### Proofing requests

 <!-- There are plenty of things that can go wrong when accepting data from an outside source.
 Applications work rarely fully on their own and we are forced to live with the fact that data sources outside of a single system cannot be fully trusted.
 When the data is coming from an outside source, there's no way that it can be already typed when we receive it so we need to make decisions on how to handle the uncertainty that comes with the data. -->
-There are plenty of things which can go wrong when we accept data from outside sources.
+There are plenty of things that can go wrong when we accept data from outside sources.
-Applications rarely work completely on their own, and we are forced to live with the fact that data from sources outside of our system cannot be fully trusted.
+Applications rarely work entirely on their own, and we are forced to live with the fact that data from sources outside of our system cannot be fully trusted.
 When we receive data from an outside source, there is no way it can be already typed when we receive it.
 We need to make decisions on how to handle the uncertainty that comes with this.

 <!-- The way Express handles parsing the request body is that it asserts the type [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) to all the body fields.
 In our situation this doesn't come apparent in any way in the editor, but if we start looking at the variables more closely and hover on any of them, we can see that each of them is indeed [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any).
 Editor does not give us any complaints when we pass this data to <i>addDiary</i> as arguments:  -->
 Express handles parsing the request body by asserting the type [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) to all the body's fields.
-In our case this is not apparent in the editor at all, but if we start looking at the variables more closely and hover over any of them, we can see that each of them is indeed type [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any).
+In our case, this is not apparent in the editor at all.
+Still, if we start looking at the variables more closely and hover over any of them, we can see that each of them is indeed type [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any).
 The editor does not complain in any way when we pass this data to the <i>addDiary</i>  function as parameters:

 ![](../../images/9/27.png)